OriginalGoku/IBKR-Data-Download/README.md

 Setup:
 1, Place IB API Python package into /ibapi
 2, Run TWS or Gateway
-3, Run as command (just change the arguments as you are using):
+3, Run as command (just change the arguments as you are using, please notice that you should always specifiy duration to "S" when you are downloading Forex Data):

-   python download_bars.py --size "1 min" --security-type CASH --exchange IDEALPRO --start-date 20130101 --end-date 20201204 --host 127.0.0.1 --port 4002 --currency USD EUR -t ASK
+   python download_bars.py --size "1 min" EUR --currency USD --security-type CASH --exchange IDEALPRO --start-date 20130101 --end-date 20201215 --duration "86400 S" --host 127.0.0.1 --port 4002  -t MIDPOINT

 4, If sometimes downlowd is broken, then run the command again, and it will resume from where you have downloaded.